Andy Warhol: The Philosophy of Andy Warhol, Studio 54, and Exposures (1975–1979)

 Warhol designed the sets for the Broadway musical Man on the Moon by John Philips of the Mamas & the Papas, which opened in January 1975 at the Little Theatre in New York.
 In May 1975, Warhol attended President Gerald Ford's state dinner in honor of the Shah of Iran, Mohammad Reza Pahlavi, at the White House.
-In September 1975, he went on an eight-city U.S. book tour for his book The Philosophy of Andy Warhol (From A to B & Back Again), followed by stops in Italy, France, and England.
+In June 1975, the Baltimore Museum of Art mounted a major exhibition showcasing works from various periods of his career.
+In September 1975, he embarked on a U.S. book tour for The Philosophy of Andy Warhol (From A to B & Back Again), followed by stops in Italy, France, and England.

 In 1976, Warhol and painter Jamie Wyeth were commissioned to paint each other's portraits by the Coe Kerr Gallery in Manhattan.
-In January 1977, Warhol traveled to Kuwait for the opening of his exhibition at the Dhaiat Abdulla Al Salem Gallery.
-In June 1977, Warhol was invited to a special reception honoring the "Inaugural Artists" who had contributed prints to the Jimmy Carter presidential campaign.
-In 1977, Warhol was commissioned by art collector Richard Weisman to create Athletes, ten portraits consisting of the leading athletes of the day.
+That year, Warhol traveled to Iran to do a portrait of Empress Farah Pahlavi.
+He returned to the Middle East in January 1977, when he traveled to Kuwait for the opening of his exhibition at Salat Al Funoon in Dahiyat Abdullah Al-Salem.